dv-lse/diabetes/README.md

 .gitignore and index.html to load from a bundled build.js file.
 The second holds the actual build.js file, and is recreated at each deploy.

-Deploy recipe:
+Deploy recipe (rebases the last commit on gh-pages):

 git checkout gh-pages
 git rebase master
-jspm bundle index.js --minify
-git add .
-git commit --amend
-git push github gh-pages
+jspm bundle-sfx index.js --minify git add build.js* git commit --amend git push github gh-pages --force